yonatank93/information-matching/examples/PWS/IEEE14/README.md

 ## Content

-* energycurve_data.npz - It contains the predictions of the energy change vs lattice compression, evaluated using KIM's parameters.
-It also contains 10% of the predicted values as the error bars.
-* indicatorconfig_main.py - This file is the main file to run the indicator configuration calculation.
-The end result of this calculation is a set of reduced configurations with the corresponding optimal weights.
-* indicatorconfig_linapprox_uq.py - Following the indicator configuration calculation,
-  we propagate the uncertainty from the data to the parameters.
-In this script, the calculation is done using linearized model mapping from the data to the parameters.
-  Having found the uncertainty of the parameters, we then propagate it to the target QoI to get the uncertainty of the target predictions.
-This is done by using linearized model mapping from the parameters to the target QoI.
-(We can also do Monte Carlo-type calculation.)
-* parameter_variation.py - This script compare the parameter values across different iterations and uses MSER to estimate the burn-in period, which in this case is considered as the period in which the parameters are not settled around some values.

 * models - A module that contains the model to compute the voltage phasor observations.
 * compute_fims_IEEE14.py - A script to compute the FIM for each bus.
 * fim_matching_IEEE14.ipynb - A notebook to find the optimal PMU placements for observing